 What Are the Odds of Crashing a Motorcycle?

 Riding on two wheels rather than four makes motorcycles less stable than other vehicles, which makes the rider’s skill level important in being able to maintain control.
-Whatever the reason for it, you have a greater chance of crashing a motorcycle than you do when driving in your car, truck, or SUV.
+Whatever the reason, you have a greater chance of crashing a motorcycle than driving in your car, truck, or SUV.

 What Type of Motorcycle Has the Most Accidents?